|

 change.
 You want to pay and leave for the next garage sale.

 - Always ask for additional items.
-I look mostly for
+I shop mostly for

 trains and toys.
 It's not unusual for someone having a garage sale to